You will be given two 90 mg tablets to take as your first dose. After this, take one 90 mg tablet twice a day, preferably in the morning and evening.

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking ticagrelor tablets it is important that your doctor knows:

 - If you have any breathing difficulties, such as asthma or chronic obstructive pulmonary disease (COPD).
 Ticagrelor can make these conditions worse.